ballerkobe808/invest/README - 1d NEGOTIATING W SELLER.md

 - mail postcard to empty address (Return address requested) post office will send it back to you
 - go to the courthouse and look up the property records - find the owner address

+- Give them a list of options (with creative financing) and ask them which one works best for them - plan is to have them make a choice and also get a conversation going back and forth - maybe figure out more their needs

 ### Owners that would consider seller financing

 1. Tired and burnt out